GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 class Person < ActiveRecord::Migration[5.0]
   def change
     create_table :person, comment: 'Stores primary person data' do |t|
-      t.references :address, index: false, foreign_key: true, comment: 'A reference for the address of this people'
+      t.references :address, index: false, foreign_key: true, comment: 'A reference for the address of this person'

-      t.string :phone_number, comment: 'The phone number of this people including country and area code'
+      t.string :phone_number, comment: 'The phone number of this person including country and area code'

-      t.string :name, comment: 'The complete name of this people'
+      t.string :name, comment: 'The complete name of this person'

       t.timestamps null: false
     end